JoanRobles6/Repositorio-CTVTMLACB/README.txt

 # [Comparision of Text Vectorization Techniques for Machine Learning Applied to Binary Classification]

-This repository contains the source code, datasets, and experimental results associated with the research paper titled **"[Insert full paper title here]"**.
+This repository contains the source code, datasets, and experimental results associated with the research paper titled **"[Comparision of Text Vectorization Techniques for Machine Learning Applied to Binary Classification]"**.

 The project performs a comparative analysis of text vectorization techniques (BoW, TF-IDF, Word2Vec, Doc2Vec, BERT, among others) applied to classification tasks, along with their statistical validation.